Strength Over Silence

 In this ongoing docuseries, NAMI highlights perspectives on mental health across backgrounds and communities.
 Through candid and courageous stories of lived experience, these mental health champions share their resilience and recovery, emphasizing the importance of culture and identity in the mental health movement.

-Yulanda Ming Blackson, a NAMI In Our Own Voice presenter from Maryland, faced adversity but found peace with her own mental illness.
-As the daughter and wife of pastors, she shares her story about mental health and faith in the Black community.
+Yulanda Ming Blackston, a NAMI In Our Own Voice presenter shares how she found peace with her mental illness while being part of a faith community.

-Inhabiting the Space that Wasn't Built for You
+LGBTQ+ Mental Health: Inhabiting The Space That Wasn’t Built For You

-Rosemary Ketchum, is the first-ever politically elected trans woman in the state of West Virginia, gaining national attention.
-She runs the NAMI Wheeling West Virginia drop-in-center and is the youngest person at age 26 to be on their board of directors.
-She has extensive family experience with mental health and addiction.
-She addresses the need for LGBTQ+ people to have a place in the room advocating for social change and a stigma-free world.
+Rosemary Ketchum, the first-ever politically elected trans woman in the state of West Virginia, addresses the need for LGBTQ+ people to have a place in the room advocating for social change and a stigma-free world.

 From Secrets to Strength

-The latest installment features NAMI Ambassador Chris Hubbard, offensive tackle for the Cleveland Browns.
-Hubbard takes us on a journey back to his hometown of Columbus, Georgia, where he shares the unique challenges of playing competitive sports, encourages young athletes to take care of their mental health and relays the importance of asking for help.
+NAMI Ambassador Chris Hubbard, offensive tackle for the NFL’s Cleveland Browns, takes us on a journey back to his hometown of Columbus, GA, where he shares the unique challenges of playing competitive sports, encourages young athletes to take care of their mental health and relays the importance of asking for help.

-This documentary features NAMI Ambassador A.J.
-Mendez, author, advocate and former World Wrestling Entertainment, Inc. (WWE) wrestler.
-Hear her mental health advice to Latinx families and learn why she believes her bipolar disorder is a gift.
+NAMI Ambassador A.J.
+Mendez, author, advocate and former World Wrestling Entertainment, Inc. (WWE) wrestler, shares her mental health advice to Hispanic/Latinx families and why she believes her bipolar disorder is a gift.

-After illuminating myths about mental illness in her church community, advocate Jasmin Pierre created “The Safe Place” app, where the African American community can access culturally inspired information and support.
+After illuminating myths about mental illness in her church community, advocate Jasmin Pierre created “The Safe Place” app, where the Black community can access culturally inspired information and support.